Lamination Stacks Of Industrial Motor Cores in China

 Aluminum Die-Casting Rotor Lamination

-Aluminum die-casting involves injecting molten aluminum alloy into a precisely designed compound die under high pressure.
+Aluminum die-casting involves injecting molten aluminum alloy into a precisely designed casting die under high pressure.
 It allows for the formation of complex rotor shapes with excellent dimensional accuracy.

 We can manufacture cast various sizes of aluminum rotors and a largest outer diameter of up to 1250mm and also can deliver aluminum cage rotors that meet the highest industry standards.

-We can perform several checkpoints and inspections to ensure the quality of the aluminum die-casting motor rotor.
-First, we can visually inspect porosity, cracks, or unevenness surface defects, such as porosity, cracks, or unevenness.
+For the aluminum die-casting motor rotor quality, we offer to visually inspect porosity, cracks, or unevenness surface defects, such as porosity, cracks, or unevenness.

 aluminum die casting